-For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct Code.
+For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Code.
 In all cases, investigations that result in a finding of more likely than not that a violation of the Student Code of Conduct occurred will lead to the initiation of disciplinary procedures against the accused individual.
 University sanctions may include expulsion, suspension (there is no min or max on suspension-sometimes they are multiple years), degree revocation, probation, warning, administrative hold, restricted access to university property, organizational sanctions, educational response, interim action, academic conduct, restitution, notation on transcript, or other sanctions permissible under existing university rules.
-The university may implement protective measures following the report of domestic violence, dating violence, sexual assault, and/or stalking, which may include some or all of the following actions: administrative related disciplinary proceeding (a finding of responsibility or no responsibility and/or a finding of responsibility or no responsibility as insufficient or excessive by filing a written notice with the Office of Student Life within five business days of the date of the written effective immediately.
-Filing a timely notice of appeal will suspend the imposition of the Dean of Students or designee is appealed, the respondent will not be permitted to no-contact orders; denial of access to university property, including classrooms, residence halls, workplace, university transportation options; restriction of personally identifiable information available through university networks/systems; and other appropriate interim action.
+The university may implement protective measures following the report of domestic violence, dating violence, sexual assault, and/or stalking, which may include some or all of the following actions: administrative no-contact orders; denial of access to university property, including classrooms, residence halls, workplace, university transportation options; restriction of personally identifiable information available through university networks/systems; and other appropriate interim action.
 The university prohibits retaliation for reporting any gender discrimination or violence or for participating in any university investigation or administrative procedure.